 Together with the update of the Inclusionary Ordinance, the City is preparing an update of the Density Bonus Ordinance.
 Part of this update will include establishing a streamlined approach to the menu of available incentives, concessions and waivers, as well as streamlining the appeals process.
-Furthermore, the City will be preparing an economic feasibility analysis as part of the proposed update to Density Bonus and Inclusionary Housing regulations to assess the fiscal impact of including prevailing wage and skilled workforce requirements on housing projects in order to ensure that the City can meet its housing goals under the Housing Element while also helping promote a living wage for construction workers.
+Furthermore, the City will be preparing a study that includes but is not limited to an economic feasibility analysis to evaluate the potential impacts and benefits of the implementation of a prevailing wage and local hire, apprenticeship policy to have the skilled construction workforce necessary for new housing developments to support production of an ample supply of mixed-income and affordable housing units, and ensure equitable, sustainable, and livable communities.